YuYue525/SoLOST/README.md

   <tr>
 </table>

-In our implementation, we also tried Pearson product-moment correlation coefficient to measure the patch similarity.
+In our implementation, we also tried Pearson product-moment correlation coefficient (PCCs) to measure the patch similarity.
 The following table shows the results:

 <table>
   <tr>